vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 - With an existing book consisting solely of vAMM orders, pegged orders referencing best bid/best ask remain deployed, pegged to their pegs, where the best buy/sell vAMM order price acts as the best bid, or best ask peg respectively. (<a name="0090-VAMM-036" href="#0090-VAMM-036">0090-VAMM-036</a>)

 - With an existing book consisting solely of vAMM orders on one side, pegged orders referencing best bid/best ask remain deployed on the side with the vAMM orders.
 Pegged orders referencing the empty side of the book are parked. (<a name="0090-VAMM-037" href="#0090-VAMM-037">0090-VAMM-037</a>)

+- It's possible to setup the vAMM so that it uses one of the oracles already available for the market in which it operates for its `base price`.
+In that case the deployment attempt should be deferred until the next value is received from the oracle. (<a name="0090-VAMM-038" href="#0090-VAMM-038">0090-VAMM-038</a>)

+- It's possible to amend the vAMM with a fixed `base price` so that it uses one of the oracles already available for the market in which it operates for its `base price`.
+The actual change of base price should only happen once the next value is received. (<a name="0090-VAMM-039" href="#0090-VAMM-039">0090-VAMM-039</a>)

+- When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is less than `minimum price change trigger` then base price doesn't get updated.
+The update only happens once a value received from the oracle is more than `minimum price change trigger`. (<a name="0090-VAMM-040" href="#0090-VAMM-040">0090-VAMM-040</a>)

+- When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is more than `minimum price change trigger` as well as the slippage of the rebasing trade is within the maximum slippage setup for the vAMM the `base price` is updated when the new value is received from the oracle. (<a name="0090-VAMM-041" href="#0090-VAMM-041">0090-VAMM-041</a>)

+- When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is equal to `minimum price change trigger` but the slippage of the rebasing trade is more than the maximum slippage setup for the vAMM the `base price` doesn't get updated.
+If when the next value arrives and all the conditions are satisfied then that's when the `base price` gets updated. (<a name="0090-VAMM-042" href="#0090-VAMM-042">0090-VAMM-042</a>)

+- If the vAMM amendment contains both the new `maximum slippage` and a transaction to change the `base price` from a fixed value to the oracle-driven one, then the `maximum slippage` gets updated immediately and it's that new value that gets considered in all the subsequent amendments triggered by the receipt of the new `base price` from the oracle. (<a name="0090-VAMM-043" href="#0090-VAMM-043">0090-VAMM-043</a>)